 When you reduce the apps that can run in the background, you will definitely conserve power as well as make your PC run better.

 Another way of stopping UWP apps from running in the background, is simply, turning On the Battery Saver mode.
-Do this and all apps will cease from running in the background right away.
-This is great for when you’re away from a powerful supply and want to get the most out of your battery’s energy.
+Do this, and all apps will cease from running in the background right away.
+This is great for when you’re away from a power supply and want to get the most out of your battery’s energy.